- Open Access

 Staley K, Elliott J. Public involvement could usefully inform ethical review, but rarely does: what are the implications?
 Res Involv Engagem.
 2017;3:30. https://doi.org/10.1186/s40900-017-0080-0.

 The authors would like to thank all partners of the APPROACH consortium for their continued collaboration and support of the PC.
 Versus Arthritis (UK) and ReumaNederland (The Netherlands) have made a particular contribution at the project proposal stage and invited founding PC members.
+Leonie Hussaarts (Lygature) was the PC coordinator from the start of the APPROACH project; in this role she initiated and managed a number of trivial PC activities (see section “Operationalizing the PC”).
 Ingrid Lether participated in the MRI test and re-test study (Dry run of clinical protocol by APPROACH researchers section), together with two co-authors of this paper.
-Merck KGaA kindly allowed the authors to utilize drawings from its 350th anniversary research day (Fig. 3); the artist was Andreas Gaertner from die-zeichner.de.
+Merck KGaA kindly allowed the authors to utilize drawings from its 350th anniversary research day (Fig. 5); the artist was Andreas Gaertner from die-zeichner.de.
 The authors would also like to acknowledge two former PC members from Germany and Spain, respectively; when still active members of the PC, their contribution and experience was highly valued.
 The authors would like to thank specifically the IMI reviewers and expert panels who encouraged the involvement of patients from the inception of this project.

 The APPROACH project has received support from the Innovative Medicines Initiative Joint Undertaking under Grant Agreement n° 115770, resources of which are composed of financial contribution from the European Union’s Seventh Framework Programme (FP7/2007–2013) and EFPIA companies’ in kind contribution.
 See www.imi.europa.eu and www.approachproject.eu.
 This communication reflects the views of the authors and neither IMI nor the European Union and EFPIA are liable for any use that may be made of the information contained herein.